Our Asia Facts for Kids shall provide lots of interesting and fun facts on the Asian continent.

 The Asian continent includes 49 countries, that are members of the United Nations.
 Asian countries are mainly located in the eastern Hemisphere and in the northern Hemisphere.

-1. There are 48 countries in Asia (see list on the right of the 10 biggest countries) that are recognised by the United Nations.
+1. There are 49 countries in Asia according to the UN.
+The 10 biggest countries are listed in the right column of this page.
 Two of the Asian countries also share part of their territory on the European continent; these countries are Russia and Turkey.
 Additionally there are two countries that only have limited international recognition: State of Palestine and Republic of China/Taiwan and some dependencies.

-2. More than 4.6 billion people live on the continent.
-(2021) Asia is thus the most populous continent.
+2. More than 4.7 billion people live on the continent.
+(2022) Asia is the most populous continent.

 3. Largest Country: Russia by area, even though roughly 40% of the country belongs to the European continent.
 China is the largest country by population.

 4. Asia Facts - Largest City: Tokyo in Japan.
-With more than 38 million inhabitants Tokyo is the largest city and has the largest metropolitan area and is Japan's most populous city.
-This city has more inhabitants than the whole country of Canada!
+With more than 38 million inhabitants Tokyo has the largest metropolitan area and is Japan's most populous city.
+This city has more inhabitants than Canada!

 5. Asia Facts - Smallest Country: Maldives.
 The Indian ocean country is one of the smallest countries in the world and Asia's smallest country.
 It consists of 26 coral atolls which in total consist of more than 1,190 islands.

 7. Biggest Island: Borneo in South-East Asia is also the third largest island in the world and the largest in Asia.
 The island belongs to three countries: Malaysia and Brunei in the north while Indonesia claims the southern part of the island.
 Borneo is home to vast rainforests and many animals only live on this island such as the Bornean Orang-Utan.

 8. Longest River: Yangtze River is the longest on the Asian continent.
-It is in China and is 6,300 metres/ 3,915 miles long.
+It is in China and is 6,300 km/ 3,915 miles long.
 The Yangtze is the third longest river in the world after the Amazon and the Nile.

 9. Highest Mountains: Mount Everest.
 The mountain is located in the Himalayan mountain range and the highest peak is 8,849 m/ 29,035 ft high.
 The Himalayas between Nepal and China are the world's highest mountains.